spdk-community-ci/dispatcher/README.rst

 described above.
 Additionally, to actual workflows are available as references of actually using it to test something.

-autorun.yml
-  This utilized the ``autorun.sh`` script to invoke a unittest-run.
-However, due to lack of proper execution environment then this always fails.

-unittest.yml
-  This currently just does a **check-format** and a ``unittest_build`` which is very basic, yet it still illustrates how to define dependencies between jobs in the workflow, retrieving the patchset / changes and invoking tests.
+dispatch.yml
+  Retrieve changes from gerrit and push to SPDK mirror and trigger "autorun.yml"

+autorun.yml - autorun.sh in a qemu guest
+  This utilizes the ``autorun.sh`` script to invoke a unittest.
+It should be trivial to extend the scope of what is executed, e.g. scaling tests out to run in parallel.
+Status of all the jobs are combined in the job named "report" which is intended to report status back to gerrit.
+This executes on guest-guests using the Docker and .qcow images produced in build_images.yml.

+build_images.yml - build Docker Image
+  Build and push to ghcr.io

+build_images.yml - build qcow2 Image
+  Build .qcow2 image and push it to S3 compatible storage, currently a 1TB BackBlaze B2 bucket is utilized.

 FAQ
 ---